Massachusetts

 For Generators:

 • If paper manifests are used, TSDFs upload the final copy to the e-Manifest system.
 Generators must be registered with the e-Manifest system and able to access electronic manifests during inspections.
-Starting January 22, 2025, federal regulations will require all SGQs and LQGs to register for the e-Manifest system
+Starting January 22, 2025, federal regulations will require all SQGs and LQGs to register for the e-Manifest system

 • Paper copies must be stored for at least 3 years